cuustard/uni/SCC.141.md

      - Useful for discussing with others
      - Useful for identifying stakeholders
      - Suitable for any domain
-2. Determine requirements and characteristics of the system
+2. Determine the requirements and characteristics of the system
    - Identify potential improvements
    - Requirements change high-level objectives into precise statements of what a system should do
 3. Gather requirements from stakeholders/users